Next: , Up: Defining Global Constraints [Contents][Index]

 idempotent(Boolean)

-If true (the default), then the constraint solving method is assumed to be idempotent.
+If true (the default), then the propagator is assumed to be idempotent.
 That is, in the scope of clpfd:dispatch_global/4, the solver will not check for the resumption conditions for the given constraint, while performing its Actions.
 If false, then an action may well cause the solver to resume the constraint that produced the action.

-If a variable occurs more than once in a global constraint that is being posted, or due to a variable-variable unification, then the solver will no longer trust the constraint solving method to be idempotent.
+If a variable occurs more than once in a global constraint that is being posted, or due to a variable-variable unification, then the solver will no longer trust the propagator to be idempotent.

 For an example of usage, see Global Constraint Example.